 This section is non-normative.

-The client shall after a successful interaction with the access grant token server request an access token from the access token server.
-The client request shall contain at least these two parameters below.
+After a successful interaction with the Access Grant Token Server, the client SHALL request an access token from the Access Token Server.
+The client request SHALL include at least the following two parameters:

-For long term access grant tokens, i.e. those including a public key, the client must also include a proof of possession, for the corresponding private key, in the request.
+If the client uses a long-term access grant tokens(i.e., one that includes a public key), it MUST also include a proof of possession for the corresponding private key in the request.

-The purpose must be supported by the ecosystem manager, and thus be on the purpose list.
-The purpose list associates a set of accessible signals to the purpose, thus realizing the principle of least privilege.
+The purpose specified in the request MUST be supported by the ecosystem manager, and therefore listed in the official purpose list.
+The purpose list defines the set of accessible signals associated with each purpose, thereby enforcing the principle of least privilege.

-Additionally, for long term access grant tokens, the access token server needs to verify the proof of possession using the public key contained in the token.
+The Access Token Server is responsible for: The validation of the access grant token consists of at least the following: For long-term access grant tokens, the server MUST additionally verify the proof of possession, using the public key contained in the token.

 The access grant token signature validation is done with the access grant token server public key.

-If a vehicle identity claim (vin) is present in the access grant token, the vehicle identity (vin) claim SHALL be included in the access token.
+If a vehicle identity (VIN) claim is present in the access grant token, it SHALL also be included in the access token.

-If the client context as declared in the access grant token does not match in the set of allowed roles for the requested purpose in the purpose list, then the client request for an access token must be denied.
+If the client context, as defined in the access grant token, does not match any of the roles permitted for the specified purpose in the purpose list, then the client request for an access token MUST be denied.

 Access Control Server

 The VISSv3 server MUST support validation of access tokens.
-The functionality needed for this is decribed in this chapter.
-This includes validation of at least the following:
+The functionality required for this validation is described in this chapter.
+This includes, at a minimum, validation of the following elements:

 • Token signature.